brl1906/PDFScrapingTour/readme.md

 ## Potential Problem Statements or Use Cases
 Your department, division or organization:

-* is trying to make data publicly available on a certain government service that is only released by that organization as a PDF document
+* wants to make data publicly available on a certain government service but the data is only available as PDF.

 * needs to answer a statistical question about a frequency, standard deviation or some distribution about the occurrence of something that captured in standard formatted PDFs--like what is the average dollar amount of a change order submitted by some department